frederic-perez/AmE-dictionary/data/dictionary.md

 __looker__ _n_ :three::hammer:
 __lookout__ _n_
 __lookup__ _n_ :two::hammer:
+__loom large__ _idiom_ To seem imminent and cause worry or unease. _We all started working much faster once the deadline loomed large on the horizon._
 __loony bin__ _The Count’s plot to drive her straight to the loony bin._
 __loony__
 __loophole__ :es: escapatoria